Tech-at-DU/React-Redux-Tetris-Tutorial/P00-Introduction/readme.md

 Test your app with: `npm start` to make sure everything is working.

 You can visit the project in a browser at `http://localhost:3000/`.
-It should open at the this address automatically.
+It should open at this address automatically.
 If all went well, you should see the below in your browser:

 ![react-app](assets/react-app.png)